kdm9/axe/README.md

 installation issues on any system as GitHub bugs and I'll do my best to sort them out.

-In short, on Linux, get the dependencies (see below), and:
+In short, on *NIX, get the dependencies (see below), and:

     git clone --recursive https://github.com/kdmurray91/axe.git axe
     cd axe